dasch-swiss/dsp-api/docs/src/paradox/01-introduction/what-is-knora.md

 humanities data.
 It is designed to accommodate data with a complex internal structure, including data that could be stored in relational databases.

+Knora aims to solve key problems in the long-term preservation and reuse of humanities data:

+First, traditional archives preserve data, but do not facilitate reuse.
+Typically, only metadata can be searched, not the data itself.
+You have to first identify an information package that might be of interest, then download it, and only then can you find out what's really in it.
+This is time-consuming, and makes it impractical to reuse data from many different sources.

+Knora solves this problem by keeping the data alive.
+You can query all the data in a Knora repository, not just the metadata.
+You can import thousands of databases into Knora, and run queries that search through all of them at once.

-A key problem in the long-term preservation of data is the multitude of data formats in use, many of which are proprietary and quickly become obsolete.
-It is not practical to maintain all the software that was used to create and read old data files.
+Another problem is that researchers use a multitude of different data formats, many of which are proprietary and quickly become obsolete.
+It is not practical to maintain all the programs that were used to create and read old data files, or even all the operating systems that these programs ran on.

-Instead of preserving a multitude of different data formats, Knora supports the conversion of all sorts of data to a @ref:[small number of formats](data-formats.md) that are suitable for long-term preservation, and that maintain the data's meaning and
+Instead of preserving all these data formats, Knora supports the conversion of all sorts of data to a @ref:[small number of formats](data-formats.md) that are suitable for long-term preservation, and that maintain the data's meaning and
 structure: